 World Land Trust Staff

-Communications & Corporate Relations
+Communications & Development

 Office Manager for Fauna & Flora International for seven years.
 Worked as Conservation Assistant for Sir Peter Scott in his capacity as Chairman of IUCN’s Species Survival Commission.
 Has acted as Rapporteur for SSC Meetings and several CITES Conference of the Parties Meetings including New Delhi, Gaborone and Buenos Aires.
 Has worked with WLT since its inception and helped its development from the early days of Programme for Belize.

 Joined the WLT team in January 2013 after spending many years working for an FMCG supplier as their Graphics manager.
 In this role he was also involved in the management of their digital media.
 Away from work he loves nothing more than to be outdoors.
 He has a lifelong interest in wildlife and is a keen birder.